-The time is ripe to direct the attention towards MIPS 2018 preparations.
-To get ready, the first step is to check the participation status and then evaluate the reporting options.
+The time is ripe to direct the attention towards MIPS 2018 submissions.
+To get ready, the first step is to check the participation status if you haven’t already done so, and then evaluate the reporting options.
 As you embark on the preparations for second year of MIPS, there are 3 significant changes that you must be aware of:

 1. No MIPS eligibility status letters have been sent out in mail.
 Clinicians can lookup their participation status online this year.